qiboteam/qibo/examples/QSVD/README.md

 <img src="error.png" width="510px">

 As suggested by the [Solovay-Kitaev theorem](https://arxiv.org/abs/quant-ph/0505030), we observe fast convergence of results for every instance we analyze.
 The variational circuit approaches the exact result as we increase the number of layers, whatever the entanglement is.
-In this respect, it is worth mentioning that we can also analyzed [Absolute Maximally Entangled states](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.100.022342), for which the convergence of the variational QSVD is fast and faithful.
+In this respect, it is worth mentioning that we can also analyze [Absolute Maximally Entangled states](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.100.022342), for which the convergence of the variational QSVD is fast and faithful.